Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 You likely selected the MCIR/MSA RGB composites, which overlay a predefined map over your image.
 If your original image was just static (no actual signal was decoded), all you are left with is the predefined map.

 ### The image is solid black
-If the image is from LRPT on an evening pass, you need to select an infrared channel (4/5/6) to see imagery - Channels 1/2/3 are all visible - during night they are solid black.
-If it's in 123 mode, you won't be able to see any imagery from this decode.
+If the image is from LRPT on an evening pass, you need to select an infrared channel (4/5/6) to see imagery - Channels 1/2/3 are all visible, so during night they are solid black
+> If the satellite was in 123 mode, you won't be able to see any imagery from this decode.
 Sorry!

 ### There is grain all over the resulting image
-Some grain is expected on APT images, you can get rid of it by ticking `Median blur` in the `Viewer` tab.
-If it is present after, either:
-- The noise reduction wasn't enabled when recording
-- The signal was too weak (had crackling present while recording)
+APT is an **analogue** transmission format, so what you hear is exactly what you get.
+If you heard any crackling during the decode, it will have shown up as grain on the resulting image.
+The most common reason for this is that the signal was simply too weak.
+This can be remedied by using the `Median blur` option.

 ### I saw an LRPT signal but got no SNR andor NOSYNC on the viterbi
 - If you received Meteor M2-4, the satellite might have switched the bitrate between this guide's latest commit and your RX.
 At the moment, it's best to: